-I was very interested to read a new article in “The Daily Health Report” which states,
+I was interested to read an article in “The Daily Health Report” which states,

-When Mom first began to show symptoms of repeating herself, asking the same question over and over, and being unable to carry-on a simple conversation, I blamed it on her hearing loss.
-She’d worn the same hearing aid for years and replacing the batteries did not improve the situation.
+When Mom first began to show symptoms of repeating herself, asking the same question over and over, and being unable to carry a simple conversation, I blamed it on her hearing.
+She’d worn the same hearing aid for years, so I replaced the batteries just to be sure.

-Finally, I convinced Mom to go for hearing tests and possibly a new hearing aid.
-As soon as the technician checked Mom’s old hearing aid, she let us know that it hadn’t worked for, probably, years.
-Through demonstrations with me speaking to Mom from behind her back–then face to face, I was surprised to learn that Mom was reading my lips and never heard a single word.
+Through demonstrations, me speaking to Mom with her back to me — then face to face, I was surprised to learn that Mom was reading my lips and never heard a single word.
 I had no idea.
 She had pretended to hear for so long, she was very good at it.

 After Mom was fitted with a brand new hearing aid, the technician read a list of 100 words and asked Mom to repeat each one back to her.
-Although Mom could hear the technician without issue, she did not repeat a single word correctly.
+Although Mom could hear the technician perfectly well, she did not repeat a single word correctly.
 ‘Red’ was repeated back as ‘bed’, ‘tin’ was ‘pin’, ‘pill’ was ‘till’, and on and on it went.

 The condition could be corrected, the Technician told us.
 By adhering to a rigorous schedule of wearing the new WORKING hearing aid, Mom’s cognition for consonants would return over time.